wearewiser/wiser-fsd-task/README.md

 ## Instructions

-Fork this repo.
-When you have completed the task, push your code and email a link of your fork to <engineering@wearewiser.com> to let us know!
+Clone this repo.
+When you have completed the task, please zip up the folder, and email it to <engineering@wearewiser.com> to let us know!

 The starter code for this task has been generated using [Create React App](https://github.com/facebook/create-react-app).
+Run commands `npm i` to install the app, followed by `npm start` to run the app in development mode.

 ## The task